lekrsu/shfw-walkthrough/README.md

 2. Supported Scooter Models:

    - **Ninebot G30**: You can flash this firmware if the DRV version is at 1.7.0 or below.
 If your DRV is above 1.7.0 and not higher than 1.7.3, you need to select "Attempt Downgrade".
 For DRV versions above 1.7.3, you'll need an ST-Link.
 Refer to [this](https://joeybabcock.me/wiki/STLink_Ninebot_Max_ESC) for more information.
 Reflasher will flash patched 1.8.7, so if you've just ST-Linked and see this version, don't be alarmed.

-   - **Xiaomi Scooters**: If the BLE version is at 1.5.5 or above, then you'll need to ST-Link downgrade the dashboard.
-[ST-Link Downgrade Guide](https://lekrsu.github.io/shfw-walkthrough/stlinking/xiaomi-ble).
-Flashing on M365 with a 4-dot dashboard requires extra steps detailed in the [4th section of installation](https://lekrsu.github.io/shfw-walkthrough/stlinking/xiaomi-ble#installation).

       - **Ninebot EsX**: Every version is supported.